shriYalsangi/valiant-frontend-coding-challenge/DESCRIPTION.md

 - Add some default amount to the Loan amount field, and for the select elements, use the first option as selected by default
 - Move the fetch API URLs to a separate config file and read it from there
 - Update the tests accordingly

+# repayment calculation updated logic
+The calculation of 'repayments' varies based on the repayment frequency (monthly, fortnightly, or weekly).
+The 'nper' (number of periods) logic differs for each frequency due to the loan term being defined in months.

+To calculate 'nper' for each repayment period:
+- Monthly: 'nper' equals the loan term, as it's already defined in months per year.
+- Fortnightly: 'nper' equals the loan term multiplied by (26/12), as there are 26 fortnights in a year.
+- Weekly: 'nper' equals the loan term multiplied by (52/12), as there are 52 weeks in a year.
+- Round 'nper' to the nearest integer to represent whole periods.

+To calculate the periodic interest rate:
+- Divide the annual interest rate by the number of repayment periods per year.
+- Limit the calculated rate to 6 decimal places (I am not sure how many decimals to use)

+For the 'repayments' calculation, used the PMT function with the calculated 'nper,' periodic interest rate, and loan amount.
+Round the 'repayments' value to the nearest cent.

+To calculate the 'total repayments,' multiply the 'repayments' value by the 'nper' value and round up the cents to ensure accurate total payments.